Johnson’s big finish gives him 5-shot lead at TPC Boston

 “I’m in a great position and like where I’m at, but I’m still going to have to go out and shoot a good score,” Johnson said.
 “You can go low out here and guys are going low every day, especially with the conditions we have — perfect greens, golf course is in great shape and not a lot of wind.”

-English had three birdies in a four-hole stretch early on the back nine and was tied for the lead when Johnson made his lone bogey of the round on the 13th hole when he failed to get up-and-down from a bunker.
+As well as he’s playing, he’s only thinking of going as low as he can.

-English, however, followed with consecutive bogeys when he missed the green well to the right of the water on the par-3 16th, and three-putted from 70 feet on the 17th.
-He missed a third consecutive putt from 7 feet or closer, the last one for birdie, and had to settle for a 66.
+“Doesn’t matter what the other guys are doing,” Johnson said.
+“I’m just going to play my game and I’ll be aggressive when I can be and be a little more conservative when I have to be.”

-Scheffler closed with a birdie to follow his second-round 59 with a 67.
+Scheffler, coming off the 12th round of 59 or better on the PGA Tour, had a 67.
 He played in the final group with Johnson, just like he did two weeks ago on the final day of the PGA Championship.
+On this day, it was a final pair of two players who had the lowest rounds in TPC Boston history.
+Only one of them shot golf’s magic number, and that wasn’t a topic of conversation for either of them.

-Even so, they’re five shots behind Johnson, who is going for his second victory of the year and could go to No. 1 in the world — provided Jon Rahm doesn’t finish second — for the first time since May 2019.
+Scheffler said his text messages included one from Ben Crenshaw, a big supporter of all Texas Longhorns.
+Otherwise, as a local NFL coach might say, it was on to Saturday.

-“Try to make as many birdies as I can and see what happens,” English said.
+“Yesterday was awesome and the only difference going into today was everybody was telling me good round still, and that’s pretty rare,” Scheffler said.
+“Once I got on the course, I didn’t think once about it.”

-Louis Oosthuizen (68) was seven shots behind, and his best hope now would appear to be moving into the top 70 who advance to the second playoff event next week at Olympia Fields south of Chicago.
+Johnson is going for his second victory of the year and could go to No. 1 in the world — provided Jon Rahm doesn’t finish second — for the first time since May 2019.

 Tiger Woods predicted Friday there would be low scoring in the third round, and he was right — just not from him or Rory McIlroy, a star pairing for the breakfast hour.
 Woods birdied the last hole for a 73.
 McIlroy made two triple bogeys in his round of 74.
 They get to play again Sunday morning.